WriteTech-Hub/wth-write-a-thon/submissions/wallet-danbaba1/tutorial.md

 ### Step 4: Complete Integration Example

-Here's a complete example showing how to integrate wallet address creation into a user registration flow:
+Now let's bring everything together in a comprehensive example that shows how to integrate wallet address creation into a real-world user registration flow.
+This example demonstrates how all the components work together seamlessly.

 #### Node.js: